rust-lang/rust/doc/guide-testing.md

 # Unit testing in Rust

 Rust has built in support for simple unit testing.
-Functions can be marked as unit tests using the 'test' attribute.
+Functions can be marked as unit tests using the `test` attribute.

 ~~~
 #[test]